 Although times of MS DOS operating system are more or less gone, but still sometimes we still create batch files (.bat files) to write small programs.
 Batch files are a series of commands that are executed in sequence one after the other.

-People generally write batches of DOS commands and shell commands.
+People generally write batches of DOS commands or shell commands.
 When you execute a DOS (Windows) batch file by double clicking the .bat file –the command prompt windows pops up, execute commands quickly and then disappears.
 If your batch file is short and commands don't take much time to execute, you may not even properly see the cmd window on screen!
 It all happens so quickly.
 This, usually black colored, cmd window will not stay to show how your batch file executed.